maxim-saplin/flutter_python_starter/README.md

 ## 3. Dart and Python boilerplate

 Run `./prepare-sources.sh --proto ./service.proto --flutterDir ./app --pythonDir ./server` in terminal.

-For Windows:
+On Windows:
  - Use Git Bash
  - For the first run (when dependencies are created) you will need admin right for the shell (run as Administrator Bash or VSCode)

+ On Linux:
+ - Use `bash ./prepare-sources.sh --proto ./service.proto --flutterDir ./app --pythonDir ./server`

 What it does is:
 1. Installs all dependencies:
   - gRPC tools to generate Python bindings from .proto file: `grpcio`, `grpcio-tools`
   - PyInstaller to build Python as self-contained executable: `tinyaes`, `pyinstaller`
-  - Installs `protobuf` compiler via brew on macOS
+  - Installs `protobuf` compiler
+    - On Ubuntu installs `pip`
   - Installs and activates `protoc_plugin` for Dart
   - Creates `.starterDependenciesInstalled` file next to proto file just to keep tract of the fact that dependencies have been installed and do not repeat the heavy process again
 2. (Re)creates Dart and Python gRPC client/server bindings and puts the to corresponding folders (`lib/grpc_generated` for Flutter and Python root)